top of page

 • If you need washing or shopping this can be arranged too!
 Importantly, they will to help you to maintain contact with friends, family, schools and other external organisations such as local authorities and healthcare providers.

-• From a practical perspective they will help you to look after your bed space and will be responsible for re-stocking the parents’ kitchen - including topping-up our provision of basics such as tea, coffee, crisps, biscuits and washing up liquid!
+• From a practical perspective they will help you to look after your bed space and will re-stock the parents kitchen - including topping-up our provision of basics such as tea, coffee, crisps, biscuits and washing up liquid!

 • The Family Support Worker will continue to support families even after they have left hospital and will give continuity on future visits or at clinics.